Gulf Strike (board game)

 Gulf Strike, subtitled "Land, Air and Sea Combat in the Persian Gulf", is a board wargame published by Victory Games in 1983.
 The first and second editions were hypothetical games focussed on American responses to Iranian aggression in the Persian Gulf.
 The third edition, published in 1990, was updated to reflect the reality of Operation Desert Shield during the Gulf War.

 Publication history

 In 1982, role-playing game publisher TSR unexpectedly took over wargame publisher Simulations Publications Inc. (SPI).
 Many SPI game designers soon left the company and were picked up by Avalon Hill, who formed them into a special wargames division called Victory Games.
-One of these designers, Mark Herman, was looking for a region that would present possibilities for a confrontation of the world's superpowers, and settled on the volatile Persian Gulf region and the ongoing Iran-Iraq War as inspiration.
+One of these designers, Mark Herman, was looking for a region that would present possibilities for a confrontation of the world's superpowers, and settled on the volatile Persian Gulf region and the ongoing Iran–Iraq War as inspiration.
 The result was Gulf Strike, the first wargame published by Victory in 1983, featuring cover art by Ted Koller.

-The following year, Avalon Hill published a video game based on the board game, programmed for several popular platforms of the time: Apple II, Atari 8-bit, Commodore 64, and DOS.